Personal Loan Calculator

 Credit unions

-These member-owned institutions often offer more personalized service and may have more flexible lending criteria.
-Because they're not-for-profit, they sometimes offer lower interest rates and fees.
-However, you'll typically need to be a member to apply for a loan, which could require meeting certain criteria like living in a specific area or working in a certain industry.
+Member-owned institutions that often offer more personalized service and flexible lending criteria.
+As not-for-profit organizations, they sometimes offer lower interest rates and fees.
+You'll need to be a member to apply, which could require meeting criteria like living in a specific area or working in a certain industry.

 3. 3